 We Can Only Help You With Cases If You Work In Minnesota

 If your employer is not paying you, and you are NOT from Minnesota, then please search Google for “Last Paycheck Lawyer in [insert your state]”

-Federal laws set forth in the Fair Labor Standards Act (FLSA) protect all workers in fundamental ways, no matter their occupation or legal documentation status.
+Federal law set forth in the Fair Labor Standards Act (FLSA) protects all workers in fundamental ways, no matter their occupation or legal documentation status.
 As a worker, your most fundamental right under the FLSA is to be fully compensated for the work you’ve performed.